“Wear gratitude like a cloak and it will feed every corner of your life.”

 It always listens.

-To be grateful requires us to feel inspired to a certain degree.
-And inspiration can be found by slowing down and living an intentional life.
+☀︎ To be grateful requires us to feel inspired to a certain degree.
+And inspiration comes from slowing down and living an intentional life.
 You can find out more about the liminal lifestyle here.
-With this, today, I invite you to pause and ask yourself: